gowribhat/Ensign-Technical-Assignment/assignment2/TECHNICAL_DECISIONS.md

   - API errors or fetch failures

 - **Justification:**
-  - Avoids duplication of loading/error UI across multiple pages.
+  - Reusability: Instead of duplicating loading/error/empty-state UI across multiple pages, a single component can be configured via props (loading, icon, title, description, callToAction).
-  - Ensures **consistent styling** and **branding** (fonts, colors, spacing) across the app.
+  - Consistency: Ensures consistent styling across the application for all transient states.
-  - Simplifies maintenance: changing style, font, or animation in one place updates all relevant pages.
-  - Makes it easy to **swap icons** for different states (e.g., frown icon for empty cart, warning triangle for API error).
-  - Aligns with **component-based design principles** in React.
+  - Flexibility: Supports a callToAction prop for actionable links/buttons (e.g., “Start Shopping” from empty cart).
+  - SPA-Friendly Navigation: Used React Router <Link> instead of <a> to prevent full page reloads and maintain smooth client-side navigation.

 ### 6. User Feedback on Actions